 While there is nothing preventing the selection of some combination of these mobile platforms, we recommend keeping Android Exploratory runs separated from iOS Exploratory runs as this will keep results clearly delineated.

 iOS v.s.
 Android Native Application Exploratory runs

 It is possible to test both the iOS and Android version of a mobile application simultaneously in a Mobile Exploratory run, given that they're properly set up.
 As iOS and Android applications are set up differently for testing in Rainforest, if both are selected for the same mobile app Exploratory run, both source URLs will need to be supplied to Rainforest testers.

 Like with desktop and mobile versions of an application, the iOS and Android versions of an application may differ slightly in how workflows play out.
 Given this, our best practice with mobile application Exploratory runs is to separate iOS from Android runs whenever possible.
-Not only does reduce the possibility of tester error in platform selection, it also provides more pointed and useful results.
+Not only does it reduce the possibility of tester error in platform selection, but it also provides more pointed and useful results.